Ackee-Blockchain/school-of-solana/3.lesson/README.md

 Simply add it to an enum with a name of your choice.
 You can then use the variants of the enum as errors in your program.
 Additionally, you can add a message attribute to the individual variants.
 Clients will then display this error message if the error occurs.
 Custom Error code numbers start at the [custom error offset](https://docs.rs/anchor-lang/latest/anchor_lang/error/constant.ERROR_CODE_OFFSET.html).

-To actually throw an error use the `err!` or the `error!` macro.
+To actually throw an error use the `err!` macro.
 These add the file and line information to the error that is then logged by anchor.

 ```rust
 #[program]